 Click for photos and description (almost a recipe!).

 What is everyone up to this weekend?
-R. and I joined a group of close friends in Westport for a long weekend of catching up, relaxation and fishing.
+I joined a group of close friends in Westport for a long weekend of catching up, relaxation and fishing.
 The cottage we are staying in is super cozy and warm.
 When we were driving to it, we thought we were going driving to the end of the world.
 The roads were unpaved, thin and lined with trees so high that you can’t see the sky.
 We had to drive for 15 minutes outside of the town of Westport to get to it.
 But the moment we parked the car and went into the cottage, we were breath taken by the genuine feel of it and the amazing view of the lake.
 Take a look at these photos and let me know what you think.

 Have a nice weekend.